Team-Solutions-Dental/dyre/README.md

 ## Setting up JSON config

-First you will need json file to build with.
+First you will need JSON file to build with.
 The name of the request is the thing being called.
 Fields can be a string or an object with multiple params.
 If a type is not declared make sure to setup a default type that works for you.